GnoTime/gnotime/README.md

 use, then nothing else matters.
 Having a good user experience working with the main window is more important than anything else.

+If you want to see how it works, install an LXC/LXD container (or even docker) with a circa 2012 or 2014 Ubuntu or Debian system.
+It should build cleanly, and run bug-free w/o issues.

 Building
 --------